kajsataipale/Good-News/README.md

 ### Getting started

 1. Clone this repository (locally) or download as a zip to your desktop <br>
-2. Launch MAMP  or similar local web server on your computer (if you dont have MAMP, go and[ download ](https://www.mamp.info/en/) it.<br>
+2. Launch MAMP  or similar local web server on your computer (if you don't have a local sever, go and download it.<br>
-3. Locate the cloned directory in MAMP<br>
+3. Locate the downloaded file or the cloned directory in your local server.<br>
 4. Open up the browser and enter this (if you are on mac) "localhost:8888" or (if you are on windows, depending on open ports) "http://localhost:8888"<br>
 5. You are now set and can begin coding!